Welcome to King Edward Mine's Events page

 Godrygeugh Whel Myghtern Edward dhe Dhyscudha Gonys Sten Kernowek

-If you are planning a group visit, please complete the form below (* indicates required information).
+If you are planning a group visit in 2025, please complete the form below (* indicates required information).

 If you would like to book a school visit, please use the booking form on the education page